-To satisfy NEPA and CEQA requirements and provide the basis for the required 404(b)(1) alternatives analysis, three alternatives were evaluated as part of the EA/IS.
-Alternatives assessed in the EA/IS include the No Action Alternative (not placing material from a federal navigation channel at a shallow water site); and two action alternatives that involve placing material from a federal navigation channel strategically nearshore for beneficial use.
+To satisfy NEPA and CEQA requirements and provide the basis for the required 404(b)(1) alternatives analysis, three alternatives were evaluated as part of the EA/IS/MND.
+Alternatives assessed in the EA/IS/MND include the No Action Alternative (not placing material from a federal navigation channel at a shallow water site); and two action alternatives that involve placing material from a federal navigation channel at reacting the strategically nearshore for beneficial use.